Chapter 6.20

 6.20.010 Purpose and declarations.

-A. It is hereby declared and determined that the business of collecting and subsequently transporting, transferring, disposing and/or recycling of commercial solid waste generated, kept or accumulated within the incorporated limits of the city of Rancho Cordova affects the health, safety, public welfare and quality of life of the inhabitants of the city.
-The city further declares that the business of collecting and disposing of commercial solid waste is a public service and should be regulated by the city.
+A. It is hereby declared and determined that the business of collecting and subsequently transporting, transferring, disposing and/or recycling of residential and commercial solid waste generated, kept or accumulated within the incorporated limits of the city of Rancho Cordova affects the health, safety, public welfare and quality of life of the inhabitants of the city.
+The city further declares that the business of collecting and disposing of residential and commercial solid waste is a public service and should be regulated by the city to ensure reliability and adequacy of service.
 The use of any public street or public property in connection with such business is of great concern to the city and should be regulated by the city.
 Therefore, it is the purpose of this chapter to provide such regulation.

 B. It is the further purpose of this chapter to regulate such business in order to ensure its orderly operation and to minimize the adverse effects it may have on the local environment.
 It is also the purpose of this chapter, aside and apart from regulation, to require compensation for the value of the franchise issued by the city.

-C. It is the further purpose of this chapter to provide for the uniform regulation of commercial solid waste collection, removal and transportation within the geographical area of the city.
+C. It is the further purpose of this chapter to provide for the uniform regulation of residential and commercial solid waste collection, removal and transportation within the geographical area of the city.

-D. The city hereby elects to have the grant of franchises governed by this chapter, and any ordinances amendatory thereof, and these provisions shall constitute the exclusive procedure applicable to the granting of franchises for the conduct of the business of collecting, transporting or disposing of commercial solid waste.
+D. The city hereby elects to have the grant of franchises governed by this chapter, and any ordinances amendatory thereof, and these provisions shall constitute the exclusive procedure applicable to the granting of franchises for the conduct of the business of collecting, transporting or disposing of residential and commercial solid waste.
 [Ord.
-23-2009 § B(1)].
+11-2023 § 3 (Exh.
+A); Ord.
+17-2020 § 3 (Exh A)].

 6.20.020 Definitions.